AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

 Built for controlled execution, not blind automation

-Actions is designed for teams that want AI assistance without losing control.
-Linkence can prepare the payload, show the user what will happen, and require approval before sensitive writes such as external emails, ticket updates, or channel posts.
+Actions is designed for teams who want AI assistance without giving up oversight.
+Linkence prepares the payload, shows you what will happen, and requires a human approval before sensitive writes such as external emails, ticket updates, or channel posts.

 - “Draft a Gmail reply to this customer using our refund policy and attach the Confluence link.”